Blog

 Nvidia has 2 main GPU product lines: “Nvidia GeForce” and “Nvidia RTX” (previously called Quadro).
 (Be careful, the naming can be confusing: “Nvidia GeForce” GPUs also use the “RTX” prefix in their name.)

-Skydel will run fine on both line of Nvidia product.
+Skydel will run well on either line of Nvidia products.
 The best choice depends on your specific use case.

 GeForce

-GeForce cards are mainly used by gamers and crypto miners.
+GeForce cards are mainly used by gamers.
 They are much less expensive than the RTX (2x to 3x less expensive), which makes future upgrades easy and cost-effective.

 RTX

 For comparable GPUs, RTX cards are often less performant, because they run at a lower clock rate.
-This gives them the advantage of drowning less power, heating less and having a longer life duration.
+This gives them the advantage of drawing less power, heating less and having a longer life span.

 Floating-point operations per second (FLOPS)

 This is the most relevant measure of the raw computer performance of a GPU.
 You can compare the FLOPS results of the different Nvidia GPUs on Wikipedia (see links in reference section).
-However, this does not translate linearly to Skydel performance, because the whole Skydel performance is affected by other parameters, such as memory transfer speed.
+However, this does not always translate linearly to Skydel performance, because Skydel’s overall performance is affected by other parameters, such as memory transfer speed.

 Memory Size